Order of the Lily and the Eagle: The Eonian Tradition

-According to the Eonic Tradition, there are seven Spirits who penetrate into the Material Creation or Cycle Cosmos in order to serve the plans of the Supreme Being and bring about the Work of Creation.
+According to the Eonian Tradition, there are seven Spirits who penetrate into the Material Creation or Cycle Cosmos in order to serve the plans of the Supreme Being and bring about the Work of Creation.
 The human form (not necessarily as we are accustomed to distinguishing and perceiving it) appears last in Creation and represents the pinnacle of the conscious activity of the Supreme Being on this level.

 When incarnated, the human spirit works in order to evolve by awakening and perfecting itself in keeping with its primordial origin and mission.
-This “alchemical transmutation” (= evolution) comes as the result of the development of a free and independent “personality”, which testifies to the elevation of the human being’s consciousness to the level of its origin, its mission and its destination.
+This “alchemical transmutation” (= evolution) comes as the result of the development of a free and independent “personality”, which testifies to the elevation of the human being's consciousness to the level of its origin, its mission and its destination.
 This is the deep need and the spiritual priority of all human beings, who continually receive support, protection and guidance in their work and efforts from the conscious Powers of the Spiritual Creation or Cycle Ouranos.